EricSchles/bindings-mql4-5/README.md

 * Backed by a large and active open source community.
 * Supports every modern language and platform.
 * Build any architecture: centralized, distributed, small, or large.

+# Exchange side

+In this example we are using just one broker [XM](https://www.com.com/ "XM") for streaming the data but, you can connect to an unlimit numner of brokers at the same time.

 ### INSTALL